 - Incest.
 I don’t care what Boromir and Faramir were up to in their shared bedroom when they were boys.
 Cross-generation incest is worse.

 - Enemies-to-lovers.
 Even if it’s enemies-to-friends and then friends-to-lovers.
 Reconciling with your enemy: okay.
 Cautious friendship between former enemies: okay.
-Hopping into bed with someone who was once your enemy: nope.
+Hopping into bed with someone who was your enemy until very recently: nope.

 - Bigotry of any kind, unless fighting against it is a plot point.
 That includes homophobia, TERFness and other transphobia, sexism, racism, ableism, ageism and anything I’ve forgotten.